 The multifaceted nature of our operations and its impacts (positive and negative) requires attention and coordination at the highest level of the organization.
-We have therefore established the Environment, Social, Safety and Impact ('ESSI') Panel which is a Board Committee and composed of Investor Representative (1), Board Representative (1) and Management Representatives (Group CEO and Group E&S Manager).
+We have therefore established the Environment, Social, Safety and Impact ("ESSI") Panel which is a Board Committee and composed of an Investor Representative (1), Board Representative (1) and Management Representatives (Group CEO and Group E&S Manager).

-The ESSI Panel's role is to provide technical guidance on sustainability matters and ensures that GRAS complies with national and international best practices (such as FSCTM, IFC PS and ILO) and meets investors' criteria in respect of its environmental and social obligations.
-GRAS benefits from its investors through their long-term experience investing in the forestry sector and the region, as well as through investors' sustainability teams that support the operations.
+The ESSI Panel's role is to provide technical guidance on sustainability matters and ensure that GRAS complies with national and international best practices (such as FSCTM, International Finance Corporation Performance Standards and the International Labour Organisation) and meets investors' criteria in respect of its environmental and social obligations.
+GRAS benefits from its investors' long-term experience investing in the forestry sector and the region, as well as through investors' sustainability teams that support the operations.

-The work of the ESSI panel is guided by the Sustainability Agenda as well as a more detailed Environmental and Social Action Plan that is designed to align GRAS' operations to the IFC Performance Standards.
+The work of the ESSI Panel is guided by the Sustainability Agenda as well as a more detailed Environmental and Social Action Plan that is designed to align GRAS' operations to the IFC Performance Standards.